paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

 In this case you could make the choice to ignore decrementing reference counts (or gratuitously increase the reference count) so that objects are never free'd thus a segmentation fault is impossible.
 This is similar to the way some compilers use ``malloc()`` but never bother with ``free()``.
-Also refered to as the
+Also referred to as the
 `Null Garbage Collector [devblogs.microsoft.com] <https://devblogs.microsoft.com/oldnewthing/20180228-00/?p=98125>`_.
 The rationale is that there may be any number of references to an internal data structure and it is dangerous to invalidate any of them whereas if the compiler is a short running process then leaks are unimportant (you hope).